 Olchar E. Lindsann teaches Humanities and Creative Writing courses, oversees the Writing Lab, and oversees the Library.
 He took his B.F.A. in Visual Art from Columbus College of Art and Design, and his MA in Performance Writing at Dartington College of the Arts, an experimental, multidisciplinary programme in the UK where he concentrated on critical theory, experimental performance, arts organizing and literary history.
 He has published many books of experimental poetry, fiction, literary and social theory, and the history of intellectual subcultures, and has lectured and performed extensively in the United States and England.
 He administers a small press specializing in avant-garde writing, theory and translation, and has organized and co-organized numerous cultural events and symposia, including many years on the steering committee of the Roanoke Marginal Arts Festival.

 Carolyn Lowe-Thompson teaches math ranging from Algebra to Calculus.
 She earned her BS in Operations Research from Carnegie Mellon University in 1992 and her MST from University of New Hampshire in 1999.
-Carolyn has taught math for over 16 years in many different states including California, New Jersey, Hawaii, Massachusetts, Connecticut, and now Virginia.
+Carolyn has taught math for over twenty years in many different states including California, New Jersey, Hawaii, Massachusetts, Connecticut, and now Virginia.

 Tom has been teaching Music Theory and Composition classes at Community High School since 2004.
 A graduate of James Madison University, Tom is the author of four critically acclaimed guitar and mandolin instruction books, including Music Theory For Modern Mandolin and Music Theory For Modern Guitar.
 With over 30 years of experience in the audio engineering field, Tom has engineered, produced and/or played on over 500 album, CD, and film and TV projects, and has worked on projects from such artists as Bill Monroe, Ralph Stanley, Buster B. Jones, Zakiyah, The Agents Of Good Roots and The Dave Matthews Band.
 As a musician, he has recorded several albums as a member of various bands (Blue Mule and Butch Robins’ Imagination, most recently), as well as under his own name.
 Tom is currently the chief engineer at Flat Five and is also president and founder of the company.

-Jen Sosnowski received Bachelor’s degrees in both Biology and Music from Salem College, and teaches courses in Science and Voice at Community High.
+Jen Sosnowski received Bachelor’s degrees in both Biology and Music from Salem College, and teaches courses in Science at Community High.
 She graduated from the University of Virginia with a Master’s in Biology and attended Virginia Tech for her education coursework, which leaves her feeling rather conflicted during football season.
 Jen’s background in Molecular Biology research and interest in interdisciplinary curriculum design gives her a wide range of experiences to draw upon when creating her classes.